Vegan zucchini pecan bread

 2½ cups grated zucchini, packed – about one big zucchini or 3 medium ones

 3 cups whole wheat pastry flour (do not scoop the flour from the bag – spoon lightly into measuring spoon)

 Spray a 9 x 5” loaf pan with cooking oil spray.
 Toast the pecans in a dry hot skillet (preferably cast iron) until fragrant and beginning to brown, and set aside.
 Grate zucchini on the large holes of a box grater, squeeze out excess liquid with your hands, then measure.

 Mix together flax seed mixture, oil, applesauce, sugar, lemon zest and vanilla.
 Add zucchini and stir until combined.
 In a separate bowl, whisk together dry ingredients.
 Add to wet ingredients and stir just until moistened.
+The batter will be very thick.
 Fold in the pecans.

-Pour batter into the loaf pan and bake about an hour and 10 minutes, or until a knife inserted in center of loaf comes out clean.
+Pour batter into the loaf pan (see note above) and bake about an hour and 10 minutes, or until a knife inserted in center of loaf comes out clean.
 Let cool at least one hour before slicing.